gyetmarton/BonMal/README.md

 This is a program to optimize a Bonus-malus system (BMS).
 The description of the models is presented in my dissertation, Gyetvai, M.: Optimization of Bonus-Malus Systems.
 To optimize a BMS, set up the parameter.tofl file, then run the Main.py.
 The program will find the optimal solution and write it to the consol.

-Still in developement, some fncions may not work.
+Still in developement, some funcions may not work.